 What’s your advice for someone struggling to curate their own personal style?

 I struggle with this myself.
 In the age of Instagram, it’s hard to feel like you are being unique.
 Beating to your own drum can be seriously exhausting.
 Plain and simple, wear what you want, when you want.
 Don’t feel like you need to keep up with the Joneses because you’ll never be satisfied.
 Make sure what you’re wearing makes you FEEL good.
 Don’t be afraid to mix it up.
-I get a lot of shit from people because one day I’m Lululemon from head to toe, and the next it looks like I stepped out of Urban Cowboy, but I do that because that’s what makes me feel good on that particular day… keep em on their toes!

 Tell us something we may not know!